NawbExplorer/Nawb/README.md

 </p>

-Not a Web Browser (Nawb) is an Application Browser that bases on React Native⚛️, but it's not a Non-Traditional Web Browser.
+Not a Web Browser (Nawb) is an Application Browser that bases on React Native⚛️, but it's a Non-Traditional Web Browser.
 Nawb pronounced /næb/ (not /nɔb/), the Chinese name is '奈布'.